retro16/acsi2stm/doc/quick_start.md

 **Warning:** If flashing fails or if the unit is bricked, you will have to upload the new firmware using the USB to UART dongle.
 See above.

+**Warning:** The PIO firmware variant does not support ACSI commands at all, so it is incompatible with `HDDFLASH.TOS`.
+You will need USB to UART to update.